PennyLaneAI/pennylane-lightning/doc/lightning_kokkos/installation_hpc.rst

 Install Lightning-Kokkos
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Lightning-Qubit needs to be 'installed' by ``pip`` before Lightning-Kokkos (compilation is not necessary).
+Lightning-Qubit needs to be 'installed' by ``pip`` before Lightning-Kokkos.
+This can be installed from source as follows.

 .. code-block:: console